Translation of the United Nations’ Sustainable Development Goals into te reo Māori a world first

 An inter-disciplinary team from Victoria University of Wellington has translated them into te reo Māori, and paired this translation with the SDGs in English in the form of colourful posters, which are now on display at the University’s three campuses—Kelburn, Pipitea and Te Aro.

-“The fact that Toitū te Ao—Sustainability Week and Te Wiki o te reo Māori fell on the same week offered a unique opportunity to raise awareness about the UN’s Sustainable Development Goals,” Ms Sweet says.
+“The parallel events of Toitū te Ao—Sustainability Week and Te Wiki o te reo Māori taking place this week offered a unique opportunity to raise awareness about the UN’s Sustainable Development Goals,” Ms Sweet says.

 “We are hopeful that the posters will inspire the University community to act locally in addressing these global challenges.”